 - Extreme weather caused by climate change impacts the seasonal availability of water and intensifies both flood cycles and droughts.
 This, in turn, reduces agricultural productivity and causes global food production to decrease by 2% for every decade of warming.

-These pressures are set to intensify over the decade as the impacts from global warming and resource scarcity increase, and the demand for food, water and energy grows.
+These pressures are set to intensify over the decade as the impacts from global warming and resource scarcity increase, and the demand for food, water, and energy grows.
 Investors and consumers are also demanding more transparency from companies.
 Global asset manager Aviva Investors recently warned more than 1,000 companies that they face shareholder backlash if they fail to publicly disclose the risks climate change poses to their business models.
+And Blackrock has consistently urged in its annual letter to CEOs that companies must assess, act on, and consistently disclose climate-related risks to better inform investor decision-making.

 What’s the impact?